uthcode/learntosolveit/source/python.rst

 urlunsplit - takes these parameters (scheme, netloc, path, query and fragment) and returns a url.

-urlparse x urlunparse
-urlsplit x urlunsplit
-urldefrag
-urljoin

-Date: Tue Aug 19 20:40:46 IST 2008

-Changes to urlsplit functionality in urllib.
-As per the RFC3986, the url is split into: scheme, authority, path, query, frag = url
+As per the RFC3986, the url is split into:

+scheme, authority, path, query, frag = url

 The authority part in turn can be split into the sections: